 The funds returned 7.1 percent in 2013 through November, according to data compiled by Bloomberg.
 That’s 22 percentage points less than the 29.1 percent return of the Standard & Poor’s 500 Index, with reinvested dividends, as markets rallied to records.”

-Hedge fund performance — and under-performance – is an area of research I have been intrigued about for several years now.
+Hedge fund performance — and underperformance — is an area of research I have been intrigued about for several years now.
 It is a complex, nuanced issue which many folks misunderstand.
-I was reminded of this over the weekend, courtesy of a Bloomberg article titled Hedge Funds Trail Stocks by the Widest Margin Since 2005.

-The numbers cited above are eye-popping: The average hedge fund is under-performing the S&P500 by over 2000 basis points this year alone.
+The numbers cited above are eye-popping: The average hedge fund is underperforming the S&P 500 by more than 2000 basis points this year alone.
 That is an astonishingly poor showing.
-As Saijel Kishan & Kelly Bit point out in their article, hedge funds have “underperformed the S&P 500 by 97 percentage points since the end of 2008.”
+As Saijel Kishan & Kelly Bit point out in the Bloomberg News article, hedge funds have “underperformed the S&P 500 by 97 percentage points since the end of 2008.”
 The last time the fund industry outperformed U.S. stocks was in 2008.
-That year, they lost (depending upon which industry data you use) somewhere between 19 and 29 percent; the S&P 500 declined 37 percent.
-Prior to 2008, you need to go back to 1993 to find similar outperformance when they were up 31 percent versus a 10 percent increase for the S&P.
+That year, they lost (depending on what industry data you use) somewhere between 19 and 29 percent; the S&P 500 declined 37 percent.
+Prior to 2008, you need to go back to 1993 to find similar outperformance, when they were up 31 percent versus a 10 percent increase for the S&P.

-In a presentation at the Retirement Security conference at the Kennedy School at Harvard University this summer (The High Cost of Neuro-Financial Errors: How Cognitive Bias and Performance Chasing leads to Investing Failures) I divided the explanations for hedge fund performance into five categories: 1) Industry Size; 2) Fund Size; 3) Unhedged Hedge Funds and the Financial Crisis; 4) Drag from fees; 5) Unsmooth alpha distribution.
+In a presentation at the retirement security conference at the Kennedy School of Governmentat Harvard University this summer (The High Cost of Neuro-Financial Errors: How Cognitive Bias and Performance Chasing leads to Investing Failures), I divided the explanations for hedge fund performance into five categories: 1) Industry Size; 2) Fund Size; 3) Unhedged Hedge Funds and the Financial Crisis; 4) Drag from Fees; 5) Unsmooth Alpha Distribution.
 A brief look at each will put the poor performance into some context.